 Walking up the stairs to dinner was extremely painful and I was really worried about my knee at that point.
 Thankfully, Bret found the elevator so I didn’t have to walk DOWN two flights of stairs (walking downstairs hurts more than walking upstairs right now).
 I really wanted to ride Mission Space and watch the Illuminations show, but after dinner, we decided to go back to our hotel so I could ice my knee, and we committed to a full rest day on Saturday.

 Our “rest day” didn’t disappoint.
 We spent the morning enjoying a fancy buffet breakfast and sitting outside of the Boardwalk soaking in the warm weather and scenic views.
-We decided to take a bus into Disney Springs for a couple hours, but we took it easy: we browsed the Christmas shop, sat at a little tea bar and drink some delicious tea, and shared a pretzel.
+We decided to take a bus into Disney Springs for a couple hours, but we took it easy: we browsed the Christmas shop, sat at a little tea bar, drank some delicious tea, and shared a pretzel.
 Other than that, we spent the day lounging around our Caribbean Beach resort.
 My knee was feeling pretty good.